 Those paws will follow you just about anywhere, especially when there's an adventure to be had.
 We get a lot of questions about paw anatomy, and whether or not boots are necessary for our sidekicks.
 Ready to dig in?

 The dog paw has five basic parts: (A) the claw, (B) digital pads , (C) metacarpal (on the front paws) and metatarsal (on the rear paws) pad, (D) dew claw, (E) carpal pad.

 The metacarpal, metatarsal, and digital pads function as the load-bearing, shock-absorbing pads to protect the joints and bones in your dog's paws.
-They're covered in thick skin, also helps with skid and traction on a slope or while stopping.
+They're covered in thick skin that also helps with skid and traction on a slope or while stopping.

-The claws create traction and help a dog dig and tear at prey.
+The claws provide traction and help a dog dig.
 The purpose of the dew claw remains a mystery, though it is believed to have been more useful historically in dog breeds.

 Not all dogs have dew claws.
 For most, they can be on the front legs.
 Less commonly, some dogs will have them on the rear legs.